haileyhoyat/pip/docs/html/ux-research-design/guidance.md

 For the pip project, UX research and design can be used to:

 - Develop a deeper understanding of pip's users, the context in which they use pip and the challenges that they face
-- Inform the design of new or existing pip features, so that pip us more usable and accessible.
+- Inform the design of new or existing pip features, so that pip is more usable and accessible.
 This may include improving pip's output (including error messages), controls (e.g. commands and flags) and documentation
 - Help pip's development team prioritize feature requests based on user needs

 At a high level, the UX research and design process is comprised of:

 1. **[Research](#research)**, where a variety of techniques are used (e.g.[surveys](#surveys) and [interviews](#interviews)) to learn about users and what they want from the tools they use
-2. **[Design](#design)**, where solutions are proposed to response to the research conducted.
+2. **[Design](#design)**, where solutions are proposed to respond to the research conducted.
 UX research and design is conducted iteratively, with design proposals (i.e. [prototypes](#prototypes)) tested with users to validate that they are effective in meeting users' needs.
 Often, it is necessary to complete several cycles of research, design and validation to find a solution that works:

 ![Graphic showing an iterative process of Research, Make (Design), Validate, around user goals and needs.](https://user-images.githubusercontent.com/3323703/124515613-c5bae880-ddd7-11eb-99d6-35c0a7522c7a.png)